melonDS-emu/melonDS/README.md

 If you want an app bundle that can be distributed to other computers without needing to install dependencies through Homebrew, you can additionally run `
 ../tools/mac-bundle.rb melonDS.app` after the build is completed, or add `-DMACOS_BUNDLE_LIBS=ON` to the first CMake command.

+## DONE

+ * the game camera now can be controlled using an analog
+ * the app should start with OpenGL rendering and 5x native resolution by default
+ * the widescreen hack should be included by default

 ## TODO LIST

  * only one screen should be visible at a time, switching automatically according to the needs